 Invoice discounting with recourse means the lender can claim back their money if you cannot recover a debt from a customer.
 When an invoice discounter assesses your application for finance they will look at various aspects of your business, including previous bad debt levels, your credit control procedures, and how quickly customers pay on average.

 Based on this information they may offer you an invoice discounting agreement with or without recourse, but if you opt for a contract without recourse you will need to pay an additional amount for credit insurance to cover the lender’s increased risk.

 Invoice discounting provides regular injections of working capital throughout each month, so you do not have to worry about paying your own bills.
 Cash flow shortages commonly occur towards the end of a month when a business has not yet received payment for work done, but still needs to pay wages and other regular outgoings.

 It takes very little for cash flow to be completely disrupted under these circumstances – an unexpected bill, for example, or loss of a customer – and the threat of insolvency suddenly looms.

 So what are the advantages and potential drawbacks of invoice discounting for businesses?

 Advantages of invoice discounting

-It is worth remembering that if you do not meet the criteria for invoice discounting, your business may still benefit from another form of invoice finance called factoring.
+It is worth remembering that if you do not meet the criteria for invoice discounting, your business may still benefit from another form of finance such as invoice factoring or a commercial loan.
 Our partner-led team of insolvency experts at Begbies Traynor can provide the professional advice you need if you are considering invoice discounting.
 We operate a nationwide network of offices – please call today for a free same-day consultation.